alex-kalinin/alex-kalinin.github.io/_posts/2018-06-22-Sampling_From_a_Normal_Distribution.md

 ---

-Most (if not all) programming languages have random numbers generator functions that produce *uniformly* distributed values.
+Most (if not all) programming languages have random number functions that produce *uniformly* distributed values.
 What about random numbers from an arbiutrary, *non-unform* distribution?

 In this post we'll explore several methods to generate random numbers from a *Normal* distribution.
 To simplify things a bit we'll work with a *standard* Normal distribution.
-This distrubtion has a mean $\mu = 0$, and standard deviation $\sigma = 1$.
-This choice doesn't limit us in any way because there's a one-to-one mapping between the standard Normal distrubtion and any other normal distribution wiht the mean of $\mu$ and variance of $\sigma$:
+This distrubtion has a mean $\mu = 0$, and a standard deviation $\sigma = 1$.
+This choice doesn't limit us in any way because there's a one-to-one mapping between the standard Normal distrubtion and any other normal distribution with the mean of $\mu$ and variance of $\sigma$:

 $$
     x = x_{starndard} * \sigma + \mu
 $$

 # Method 1: Central Limit Theorem

-[Central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem) states that the mean of a *sum* of samples from *any* distribution approaches *Normal* as the size of the sample increases.
+[Central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem) states that the mean of a *sum* of samples from *any* distribution approaches *normal* distribution as the size of the sample increases.
 This is really cool.
-Regardless how our original values are distributed, if we sum them up, we'll get an (approximate) Normal distribution!
+Regardless of how our original values are distributed, if we sum them up we get an (approximate) normal distribution!

 As little as ten elements in a sample is sufficient to approximate the normal distrubution quite closely.
 Here's the plan:

-1. Generate 10 samples from our uniform random numbers generator, and add them up.
+1. Generate 10 samples from our uniform random numbers generator.
+1. Sum them up.
 0. Repeate this process 10,000 times to obtain 10,000 *normally* distributed samples.
-0. Plot our distribution and compare it to the theoretical Normal disbribution to see if get the right result.
+0. Plot our distribution and compare it to the theoretical normal disbribution to see if get the right result.

 Below is the annotated code in **R** language.
 You can easily re-implement this in any other language.